FAQs

 What?

 A 10-day immersive workshop for mathematically talented students with an interest in AI and reasoning in general.
+PAIR 2025 will be a third iteration of this program.

 Who?

-Our primary audience are students from any country who are between 17-20 years old.
+Our primary audience are students from any country who are between 16-20 years old.
 Students who are 16 or 21 years old are eligible to apply, however the bar might be higher as we aim to create a cohort of balanced skills and experiences.

 Unfortunately, we can’t accept anyone who is at the beginning of the camp younger than 16 years.